-The Record Macro dialog box closes and the circular red Record Macro button on the Status bar and the Developer tab becomes a square, blue Stop Recording button.
+The Record Macro dialog box closes, the square Stop Recording button appears on the Status bar, and the Record Macro option becomes Stop Recording on the Macros button's drop-down menu and in the Code group on the Developer tab.

-On the Macro button's drop-down menu on the Ribbon's View tab and Code group on the Developer tab, you find a Use Relative References option.
+On the Macros button's drop-down menu on the Ribbon's View tab and Code group on the Developer tab, you find a Use Relative References option.
 You click this drop-down menu item or command button when you want the macro recorder to record the macro relative to the position of the current cell.
 For this example macro, which enters the company name and formats it in the worksheet, you definitely need to click the Use Relative References button before you start recording commands.
 Otherwise, you can use the macro only to enter the company name starting in cell A1 of a worksheet.

 8. (Optional) Click the Use Relative References option on the Macros button's drop-down menu on the View tab or click the Use Relative References button on the Developer tab if you want to be able to play back the macro anywhere in the worksheet.

 9. Select the cells, enter the data, and choose the Excel commands required to perform the tasks that you want recorded just as you normally would in creating or editing the current worksheet, using the keyboard, the mouse, or a combination of the two.